mathiramilo/chbp-frontend/README.md

 # CHBP Front End

-Footwear e-commerce front end developed with React for the final project of the Coderhouse Backend Course.
+Footwear e-commerce frontend developed with React for the final project of the Coderhouse Backend Course.

 You can see the backend [here](https://github.com/mathiramilo/CHBP-API).